scuben/dory/README.md

 ## Troubleshooting

-*Halp the dnsmasq container is having issues starting!*
+*Help the dnsmasq container is having issues starting!*

 Make sure you aren't already running a dnsmasq service (or some other service) on port 53.
 Because the Linux resolv file doesn't have support for port numbers, we have to run